nyiyui/parallel-coloring/README.md

 Since we remove `s` and its neighbors from `g_prime`, we are guaranteed that our independent set is valid.
 Now, once `g_prime` is empty, all vertices have been either colored or was a neighbor of a colored vertex.
 Therefore, we are guaranteed that our independent set is valid and maximal when we halt.

+Parallelism:
+The algorithm can be parallelized (in a data-parallel manner) by running steps 1, 3.1, 3.2, and 3.3 in parallel (with no coordination between the threads other than fork and join).

+### Parameters

+The following parameters are used in the project:
+- `n_vertices`: number of vertices in the graph.
+- `nnz`: number of edges in the graph.

 > Sufficient info to plausibly replicate
 > project with little further info needed.